learn-co-curriculum/dsc-instance-methods/README.md

 So, how do you fix this error?
 Well, if instance methods will always require a default argument of the instance object, you will need to define our instance methods with an *explicit* first parameter.

 >**Note:** Parameters are the variable names you give to our method or function's future data.
-They are called parameters when you talk about the defining of a method or function, but once you have the data they are arguments.
+They are called parameters when you talk about the definition of a method or function, but once you have the data they are arguments.

 ```python
 def function_example(parameter1, parameter2):